6 Steps for Creating a Content Marketing Plan

 If you’re using social media to promote your business, you will already be creating content.
 But are you thinking about who each piece of content is for and the goal of the content or are you just creating content to share on social media because you haven’t posted in a while?
 Content marketing is about being more strategic about what you create, why you are creating it, where you are sharing it and how you measure the results.

-In this content marketing series of blog posts we’ll look at the different stages of a content marketing strategy: plan, create, publish and promote, and measure.
-This post is all about the planning stage.
+In this content marketing series of blog posts we’ll look at the different stages of a content marketing strategy: research and plan, create, distribute, and measure.
+This post is all about the research and planning stage.

 Creating a Content Plan